SPD: Hospital shooting suspect is in custody; captured in Mississippi

 The man who was shot in the leg at the hospital suffered a non-life threatening injury.
 The woman who was carjacked also was not injured, police said.

-The hospital was able to resume normal operations just before noon after Shreveport police confirmed the shooter is no longer on the campus.
+The hospital was able to resume normal operations just before noon after Shreveport police confirmed the shooter was no longer on the campus.

 Police are trying to confirm if Cole knew the man who was shot at the hospital, SPD spokeswoman Sgt.
 Angie Wilhite said.